alexgo-io/alexlab-doc/docs/getting-started/how-to-connect-your-wallet.md

 Once the wallet is successfully connected, you will notice the blockchain icon in the top right corner of the screen, confirming that your wallet has been successfully linked.

 <figure><img src="../.gitbook/assets/wallet-how-to/connected-wallet.png" alt="" width="375"><figcaption><p>Check wallet connection</p></figcaption></figure>

+{% hint style="info" %} Keep in mind that, for bridging, you will need to connect wallets for both the source and destination blockchains (e.g., Stacks, Bitcoin, and EVM).
+Once connected, you will see the respective blockchain icons in the top right corner of the app. {% endhint %}